[edit youtube video]

 This is arguably the most viewed category in the entire ASMR universe.
 Creators like SAS-ASMR have built empires around the simple act of eating on camera.
 Her channel features everything from honeycomb to full English breakfasts, all consumed with deliberate attention to the sounds produced.

 What makes eating ASMR so popular?
-It's the combination of visually interesting foods and the primal satisfaction of hearing someone enjoy a meal.
-SAS-ASMR isn't exclusively focused on eating sounds, though, she incorporates whispering in some videos to create variety.
+It combines visually interesting foods and the primal satisfaction of hearing someone enjoy a meal.
+SAS-ASMR isn't exclusively focused on eating sounds; she incorporates whispering in some videos to create variety.

 Sleep-Focused ASMR